 RFS Endorsement Process

-Applications received by February 11, 2021, will be considered as part of the March 2021 endorsement round.
-Run for Something will endorse candidates throughout 2021 every 4-6 weeks.
+Applications received by April 15, 2021 at midnight ET, will be considered as part of the May 19, 2021 endorsement round.
+Run for Something will continue to endorse candidates throughout 2021 every 4-6 weeks.

-Run for Something is currently accepting endorsement applications from candidates who meet the following guidelines:
+Run for Something is currently accepting endorsement applications from candidates who meet all of the following guidelines:

 - Running in a 2021 election;